mlehotay/ier/IER/IER-specification.md

 ### **Axiom 1 — Objective Physical Reality**

-There exists exactly **one objective physical reality** governed by mind-independent law.
+There exists exactly **one objective physical reality**, governed by mind-independent law.

-Physical states and events occur regardless of whether they are observed or experienced.
+Physical states and events occur regardless of observation, modeling, prediction, or experience.

 ---

 ### **Axiom 2 — Physical Monism**

-All systems, processes, and regimes—including experiential ones—are physically instantiated.
+All systems, processes, and regimes — including experiential ones — are **physically instantiated**.

 IER rejects: